jacekzygiel/PatientManagementSystem/README.md

 ### Test Reporters
 There are two test reporters available:
 - jest-html-reporter - generates test report in html format, which is human-readable.
+Used while running tests with `npm run test`
 - jest-junit - generate test report in XML format.
 XML report is more sufficient for CI/CD systems.
+  Used while running tests with `npm run test:ci`

 ## Features
 Dependent Tracking: